 Flyers/Banner and report of the outreach activities

-Teaching and hands-on practical sessions on Biology Education
+Teaching and hands-on practical sessions on Biology Education – Grade 7 students from under privilege area in Thenmarachchi Zone

 To commemorate 50 years of excellence in science education by the faculty, the Biology Society of the Department of Botany, with the active involvement of honours degree students in Biology, successfully organised a Biology Education Programme for students from 17 Type II schools in the Thenmaradchi Zone.
 Many of these schools are underprivileged, and the programme was conducted under the guidance of the academic and technical staff of the Department of Botany.
+The programme featured teaching sessions, hands-on practical activities—including microscopes—and a quiz competition.
+Remarkably, a school without science teachers won first place in the quiz competition, highlighting the enthusiasm and dedication of the participating students.
+It is particularly encouraging to note that the programme inspired the students and motivated the teachers who accompanied them.
+A formal report will be shared by the society next week.

 This initiative was part of the HRNCET project (https://project.jfn.ac.lk/hrncet/).
 Building on its success, the staff and honours students are keen to expand similar programmes to other regions, provided adequate financial support is available.